Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Microsoft Visual C++ Redistributable Packages:
 Install this package, needed by MO2.
 If you’ve used MO2 before, you might already have it.
 If not, download the x64 version under "Visual Studio 2015, 2017, and 2019".

+Make sure you have the latest VC redistributable: https://aka.ms/vs/17/release/vc_redist.x64.exe.
+Its needet for Open Animation Replacer.

+If you think you do, try updating anyway.
+They aren't distributed through Windows updates, but are often packed with programs and are updated along while installing.
+Can't really do that automatically with a SKSE plugin.

 #### .NET Runtime:
 Download and install the .NET runtime: Download .NET Runtime